OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

-Also known as [separation of privilege][sop], separation of duties is a security principle which requires that the successful completion of a single task is dependent upon two or more conditions that are insufficient for completing the task by itself.
+Also known as [separation of privilege][sop], separation of duties is a security principle which requires that the successful completion of a single task is dependent upon two or more conditions that are insufficient, individually by themselves, for completing the task.

 There are many applications for this principle, for example limiting the damage an aggrieved or malicious insider can do, or by limiting privilege escalation.